Four collapsing one-dimensional particles: a dynamical system approach of the spherical billiard reduction: Perspectives: the projective dynamics and the statistical properties

 \section{Perspectives: the projective dynamics and the statistical properties}

-The explicit formulae of Theorem~\ref{THEOR__P__FukngLinea} show that the $\mathfrak{b}$--to--$\mathfrak{b}$ map $\mathfrak{P}_r:\mathbb{R}^3\to\mathbb{R}^3$ is piecewise linear and, for every fixed $r\in(0,1)$, is in fact a strict contraction in the Euclidean metric.
-Hence the linear map $\mathfrak{P}_r$ itself has trivial global dynamics: all trajectories converge exponentially to the origin, which is the unique fixed point.\\
+The explicit formulae of Theorem~\ref{THEOR__P__FukngLinea} show that the $\mathfrak{b}$--to--$\mathfrak{b}$ map $\mathfrak{P}_r:\mathbb{R}^3\to\mathbb{R}^3$ is piecewise linear and, for every fixed $r\in(0,1)$, is in fact a strict contraction (in each branch) in the Euclidean metric.
+Hence the piecewise linear map $\mathfrak{P}_r$ itself has trivial global dynamics: all trajectories converge exponentially to the origin, which is the unique fixed point.\\

 The nontrivial behaviour observed in Section~\ref{SSECTSpherReduc} arises only after a projective renormalization.
 Namely, one considers the map

 where $X$ is the invariant region of \eqref{EQUATDefinDomai_X_P_} corresponding to the physically admissible signs of the variables $u_1,u_3$.
 This is the map that determines the evolution of the projective direction of the plane $\mathcal{P}(k)$, and therefore the symbolic sequence of collisions.\\